PaulShamoon/Moodify/README.md

 - Click "Sign up" in the top right corner
 - Enter your information and click "Sign up"
 - Verify your email if asked to do so
-- Fill out the questionairre
+- Fill out the questionnaire

 ## Step 2.
-Grabing the Authtoken
+Grabbing the Authtoken
 Ngrok provides you with an Authtoken.
 This is used to authenticate the ngrok agent that you will download in step 3.
 Make sure to keep it handy, as we will use it in step 4.